Online Divorce in Georgia

 Can You Divorce in Georgia Without a Lawyer?

-Although a lawyer is the person who can definitely help you deal with the divorce paperwork and finalize your marriage dissolution, it takes time to schedule the appointments and a lot of money to pay for such services.
+Although a lawyer is a person who can definitely help you with the divorce paperwork and finalizing your marriage dissolution successfully, it takes time to schedule the appointments and a lot of money to pay for legal services.
 In fact, in Georgia, legal aid will cost you no less than $9000.
-While a few decades ago this was a go-to option for getting the necessary divorce forms, it is no longer the case.
-Currently, online services are available to every couple opting for uncontested marriage dissolution.
-Moreover, they are a lot cheaper than any lawyers!
-You will literally save thousands of dollars by using our company.
+While this was a go-to option for getting the necessary divorce forms a few decades ago, it is no longer the case.
+Currently, online services are available to every couple choosing uncontested marriage dissolution.
+Moreover, they are a lot cheaper than any lawyers.
+You will literally save thousands of dollars by getting divorce paperwork from our online service.

-If you and your ex are in full agreement, you simply need to fill out the divorce forms accordingly, citing “irretrievable breakdown” as the reason you would like to end your marriage.
-After that, you need to file for an uncontested divorce with the court of the county where your spouse meets the residency requirements.
-If you live in different states, you may file in the county of your residence.
-When the clerk makes sure that your paperwork is in order, and you pay a filing fee, you will get the stamped copies and your case will be assigned a case number.
+If you and your spouse are in full agreement, you need to fill out the divorce forms, citing “irretrievable breakdown” as the reason you would like to end your marriage.
+After that, you need to file for an uncontested divorce with the court of the county where you or your spouse meet the residency requirements.
+When the clerk makes sure that your paperwork is in order and you pay a filing fee, you will get the stamped copies, and your case will be assigned a case number.
+After that, you need to follow the due legal process to officially end your marriage.

 3-Step divorce